Jena Band of Choctaw Indians: History

+Map of the Jena Band of Choctaw Indians and neighboring tribes.

 The Jena Band of Choctaw Indians are related to the federally recognized Mississippi Band of Choctaw Indians.
 Both bands descend from Choctaws that remained behind in Mississippi when the Choctaw Nation was removed to Indian Territory in the 1830s after signing the Treaty of Dancing Rabbit Creek.
 Between 1870 and 1880, ancestors of the Jena Band left Mississippi and settled in central Louisiana.

 Ten core families with surnames that included Lewis, Allen, Gibson, and Jackson came to reside on plantations owned by the Bowie and Whatley families near Jena, Louisiana.
 Most worked as sharecroppers, domestics, or day laborers.
 The Bowie and Whatley families and the Choctaw group developed a dependent and paternalistic relationship.
 This was evident in how the local community referred to the band members as the "Bowie Indians" or the "Whatley Indians."
 Many Choctaws were forced to buy goods on credit at the Whatley family store on their plantation.
 The Choctaws also grew gardens for their own subsistence.
 Choctaw men tanned deer hides; women made baskets for sale.

 The original ten families were known as "full-blood" Choctaws in the local area.
 The Jena Band was isolated on Whatley and Bowie lands until the 1950s.
 Due to discrimination and the Choctaw's determination to maintain their community, they had limited contact with the white population in the area.
 Members of the group spoke Choctaw and maintained Choctaw names.
 John Allen, for example, was also known by his traditional name, Hatubbe.
 Jena Choctaws largely intermarried within the small group until the 1950s.

 They maintained Choctaw traditions such as language and folklore.
 Some members traveled to Muskogee, Indian Territory, in 1902 to appear before the Dawes Commission.
 Their testimony revealed that most Jena Choctaw applicants were monolingual in Choctaw.
 In the 1930s, sources reported that most group members spoke Choctaw and no English.